fwindpeak/fwindpeak/README.md

 ### Hi there 👋

-Do not care about my name, randomly taken.
+Don't care about my name, it was taken randomly.

 **Try to be a fun guy.**